-A lot or a little?
+A Lot or a Little?

 Parents need to know that Don't Look Under the Bed is a Disney TV movie that contains many jumps and scares.
 Younger children may find the boogeyman (Steve Valentine) too scary -- his prosthetics, makeup, and demeanor are reminiscent of A Nightmare on Elm Street's Freddie Krueger.
 His behavior also starts with playful pranks -- egging a teacher's car, a school bus being flooded -- but escalates into him grabbing a kid from under his bed, taking him into an imaginary world, and keeping him captive in a sack.
 When Frances (Erin Chambers) and Larry (Ty Hodges) -- who himself is slowly transforming into a boogeyman -- go to his rescue, more peril ensues.
 This includes a fight between the boogeyman and Larry.
 Larry is almost pierced by a dramatically extended fingernail before electrocuting the boogeyman -- who survives.
 Frances' younger brother Darwin (Jake Sakson) is in remission from leukemia, and part of the plot revolves around Frances' guilt at not providing him with her bone marrow.
 Another key component to the plot is growing up, either too soon or accepting that your childhood is over.
 There is some tween romance -- flirting and one kiss -- and an adult joke based around the word "bust."
 But overall, it's all innocent fun, with the only concern being how sensitive young viewers are to scares.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 This made-for-TV Disney movie is a fun adventure for tweens who like to be scared.
 Its TV movie credentials mean it's a little rough around the edges.
 The supporting cast are hit and miss and the dialogue clumsy -- particularly some of the boogeyman's rhymes, which feel forced.
 But Chambers' Frances is a likable lead, and younger viewers will find plenty of humor in Hodges' Larry.
 Valentine's boogeyman is also suitably scary -- if a little too scary for some.
 Don't Look Under the Bed touches on some poignant and relatable themes.
 Front and center is the balance between growing up too quickly and recognizing when it's time to say goodbye to your childhood.
 It's handled admirably, although the subplot around Frances' guilt over her brother Darwin's leukemia feels out of place and even cruel.